DaveACIM/White-Paper-Canon-Academic/wpca-core/README.md

 ---

-### 📄 Contents
+### 📄 CONTENTS

-This folder contains the canonical WPCA paper(s) in PDF format establishing the foundational coherence-first framework.
+This folder contains the WPCA core papers in PDF format.

-These works define the causal and structural principles referenced across all subsequent suites and topic papers.
+These include the Foundational Law Papers defining the governing conditions for coherent intelligence, and the architectural WPCA framework derived from those laws.

+Foundational Law Papers precede the architectural framework and establish the causal conditions from which the WPCA is derived.

+### Foundational Law Papers

+- **The Single-Source Condition for Coherent Intelligence — The Condition for Intelligence Itself**

+- **The White Paper Canon Academic Suite**

 ---